How to Perform Software Product Testing: Process & Example

 • Speed of development and releases

-• Target audiences and their environments
+• Target audience and their environments

 • Requirements – Functional, performance, security, usability, configuration, etc.